Skip to Content

 Sharing is caring!

 One of my favorite television chefs of all time is Julia Child.
-I can remember laying on the floor as a kid on a Saturday morning watching her make dishes like this Classic Quiche Lorraine.
+I can remember lying on the floor as a kid on a Saturday morning watching her make dishes like this Classic Quiche Lorraine.
 She poured all of her knowledge into my brain about food and delicious recipes.
 I knew that growing up, I wanted to be her — teaching others how to make delicious food.

 How to Make a Classic Quiche Lorraine